pmndrs/zustand/docs/typescript.md

   It's not a lie lie because `{ bears: number }` is still a subtype `{ bears: number, increase: (by: number) => void }`, so in most cases there won't be a problem.
 Just you have to be careful while using replace.
 For eg `set({ bears: 0 }, true)` would compile but will be unsound as it'll delete the `increase` function.
 (If you set from "outside" ie `useStore.setState({ bears: 0 }, true)` then it won't compile because the "outside" store knows that `increase` is missing.)
 Another instance where you should be careful you're doing `Object.keys`, `Object.keys(get())` will return `["bears", "increase"]` and not `["bears"]` (the return type of `get` can make you fall for this).

-  So `combine` trades-off a little type-safety for the convience of not having to write a type for state.
+  So `combine` trades-off a little type-safety for the convenience of not having to write a type for state.
 Hence you should use `combine` accordingly, usually it's not a big deal and it's okay to use it.
 </details>

 Also note that we're not using the curried version when using `combine` because `combine` "creates" the state.
 When using a middleware that creates the state, it's not necessary to use the curried version because the state now can be inferred.
 Another middleware that creates state is `redux`.
 So when using `combine`, `redux` or any other custom middleware that creates the state, it's not recommended to use the curried version.